Our Review Process

 Dr. Apoorva T, MHM.

-Is Radish Good for people with Diabetes?
+Is Radish Good for Diabetes?

 Diabetes mellitus is a group of chronic metabolic disorders typified by elevated blood sugar levels.
 While type 1 diabetes mellitus is characterised by decreased or no production of insulin by the pancreas, type 2 diabetes mellitus is concerned with insulin resistance, a condition in which cells do not respond to insulin adequately.
 Apart from drugs, eating a healthy diet composed of vegetables, fruits, grains, proteins, etc., is critical for the long-term management of diabetes mellitus.

 Radishes are a group of root vegetables that are consumed across the globe.
 Radishes are an excellent source of vitamins, minerals, fiber, proteins, etc. Radishes are a low-calorie vegetable that has been shown to have protective functions in diabetes.
 This article will discuss the nutritional profile of a radish, why radish is good for diabetes, how it can be consumed, and other details.
 Read more to know about is radish good for diabetes?

 Glycemic Index of Radish

 Radish is low in Glycemic index (GI).
 The GI of a food indicates how quickly it can raise blood sugar levels after consumption.
 Foods can have a GI value ranging from 0 to 100.
 Foods with GI values less than or equal to 55 are considered low, and radish has a GI value of around 32.